Gombb/vanillla-js-game-slot-machine/README.md

         - running **Grafana** and **Prometheus** require 5 worker nodes of t3micro instances
     - ***docker*** installed

 - The Game can be played on localhost.
-The suggested way to do this is by installing ***npm***.
+The suggested way to do this is by using python3 http.server.

 ## How to use the program
 - If all the installation prequisites are met for AWS deployment.
 The process can be initiated by running ***bash init_cluster.sh*** in working directory.
-After a few minutes the game is reachable on the public DNS AWS gives to loadbalancer.
+After a few minutes the game is reachable on the public DNS AWS gives to the loadbalancer.
+- **Grafana**  is reachable on ***port 3000***

-- Running the program on localhost is possible by executing the following commands in thw working directory:
+- Running the program on localhost is possible by executing the following commands in the working directory:
     - cd /app
-    - npm run
+    - python3 -m http-server 8888
+- Now the game is accessible by typing localhost:8888 in the browser.